calwilee/LoLEDA/README.md

 ## Interesting Aggregates

 In our bivariate analysis, we anlayzed the relationship between banning a top ban and winrate, and drafting a top ban and winrate.
-Lets expolore the relationship between between both `num_top_banned`, `top_ban_present` and win rate.
+Lets expolore the relationship between between both `num_top_banned`, `num_top_drafted` and win rate.
 The idea behind this is to look at what happens when a team chooses to ban a certain number of champions from `top_bans` and when they decide to play a certain number of them.

-To do so we can utlize a pivot table that shows the ****mean win rate for the number of top banned champions conditioned on the number of top bans present in a team.
-Essentally, our pivot table shows the winrate given x number of top bans banned, and y number of top bans drafted.
+To do so we can utlize a pivot table that shows the mean win rate for each value of `num_top_banned` conditioned on the values of `num_top_drafted`.
+Essentally, our pivot table shows the mean winrate given `x` number of top bans banned, and `y` number of top bans drafted.

 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">
-      <th>top_ban_present</th>
+      <th>num_top_drafted</th>
       <th>0</th>
       <th>1</th>
       <th>2</th>